drforbin/decwar/utexas/readme.md

 - mid 70s, war, fortran two player version written for utexas cdc 6600, author unknown, rewritten by robert schneider
 - 1978, decwar, assembly and fortran, eighteen player version written for utexas pdp-10, bob hysick and jeff potter

-https://en.wikipedia.org/wiki/Star_Trek_(1971_video_game) In 1971, Mike Mayfield, then in his final year of high school, frequented a computer lab at the [University of California, Irvine](https://en.wikipedia.org/wiki/University_of_California,_Irvine), while teaching himself how to program.
+[1971 star trek](https://en.wikipedia.org/wiki/Star_Trek_(1971_video_game)) In 1971, Mike Mayfield, then in his final year of high school, frequented a computer lab at the [University of California, Irvine](https://en.wikipedia.org/wiki/University_of_California,_Irvine), while teaching himself how to program.
 The lab operated both a [SDS Sigma 7](https://en.wikipedia.org/wiki/SDS_Sigma_series) and a [DEC PDP-10](https://en.wikipedia.org/wiki/PDP-10) [mainframe computer](https://en.wikipedia.org/wiki/Mainframe_computer).
 The PDP-10 hosted a copy of [Spacewar!](https://en.wikipedia.org/wiki/Spacewar!), a multiplayer space combat video game developed in 1962 in the [early history of video games](https://en.wikipedia.org/wiki/Early_history_of_video_games).
 Mayfield had gained illicit access to the Sigma 7 at the lab and wanted to create his own version of the game for the system.
 Spacewar! required a [vector graphics](https://en.wikipedia.org/wiki/Vector_graphics) display, however, and the Sigma 7 only had access to a non-graphical [Teletype Model 33](https://en.wikipedia.org/wiki/Teletype_Model_33) ASR [teleprinter](https://en.wikipedia.org/wiki/Teleprinter).

-https://en.wikipedia.org/wiki/Decwar#Original_versions Version 1.0 of DECWAR was released in August 1978.
+[1978 decwar](https://en.wikipedia.org/wiki/Decwar#Original_versions) Version 1.0 of DECWAR was released in August 1978.
 The university would make copies available on tape for the nominal fee of $50, and it soon appeared on PDP-10s around the world.
 The greatly updated 2.0 was released in July 1979, and another major version, 2.3, on 20 November 1981. concerning the [utexas center for american history](https://briscoecenter.org/) catalog items and

-utexas brisco center for american history catalog item [v2.2](https://repositories.lib.utexas.edu/items/1aa48343-09ab-4b3b-a9f2-e2e525074a4d) has files migrated from a Decus magnetic tape, including a 'patched' binary executable. no source code. here's the instructions a utexas player saw [june 3, 1980 v2.2 utexas](decwar22-utexas.md). eighteen playable ships, this is also what players at the southwest texas state university computation center, san marcos texas, saw circa 1983 and 1984
+utexas center for american history catalog item [v2.2](https://repositories.lib.utexas.edu/items/1aa48343-09ab-4b3b-a9f2-e2e525074a4d) has files migrated from a Decus magnetic tape, including a somewhat doubtful patched executable, but no source code. here's the instructions a utexas player saw [june 3, 1980 v2.2 utexas](decwar22-utexas.md). eighteen playable ships, this is also what players at the southwest texas state university computation center, san marcos texas, saw circa 1983 and 1984

                  Federation ships               Empire ships
                  ----------------               ------------